Plugin Security and Risks

 Likewise, one must be careful to not lock your DAO accidentally by

-• uninstalling the last governance plugin with EXECUTE_PERMISSION_ID permission
+- uninstalling the last governance plugin with

-• choosing governance settings and execution criteria that most likely can never be met (e.g., requiring 100% participation for a token vote to pass)
+permission from itself or - choosing governance settings and execution criteria that most likely can never be met (e.g., requiring 100% participation for a token vote to pass)

 Mitigation